 - 13% specifically said that they prefer chatbots

 - 12% specifically said that they prefer “Self-service” options

-So, clearly, people don’t really like to use chatbots.
-As much as we tout the idea of live chat, and other text-based support, it seems that the majority of customers just want to talk to a person.
+So, people don’t like to use chatbots.
+In the conversation of chatbot vs live chat interactions, it seems that the majority of customers just want to talk to a person.
 People are what truly provide that personalized experience: they understand the nuance of conversation like sarcasm, they can pick up on emotions and verbal queues in tone.

-People are more willing to help each other, and feel much more cared for with a warm human conversation, as opposed to a cold, lifeless chatbot.
-Or is it really that bad?
+People are more willing to help each other and feel much more cared for with a warm human conversation, as opposed to a cold, lifeless chatbot.
+Or is it that bad?

 2. Have people been using chatbots, even if they don’t prefer them?

-- Despite 75% of those surveyed claiming they prefer live customer service agents, a massive 60% in fact still used a chat bot to communicate with a business in the last 12 months.
+- Despite 75% of those surveyed claiming they prefer live customer service agents, a massive 60% still used a chatbot to communicate with a business in the last 12 months.

 - 32% stated they did not use a chatbot